 Cuba.
 It is unlike any other country in the world.

 It is a thought-provoking country.
-It makes you wonder if we really need all the things we own.
-It is a country that gives you a glimpse of how life was during the simpler times.
-Cuba es amor (Cuba is love)
+It makes you wonder if we need all the things we own.
+It is a country that gives you a glimpse of how life was during simpler times.
+Cuba es Amor (Cuba is love)

 Disconnect!
-When traveling, put the Instagram away, sign off Facebook, and put that camera down.
-Breathe in the location, hear the sounds, look for any peculiarities, meditate on the surroundings, and if you want to document it then write it down.
+When you travel around the world, put Instagram away, sign off Facebook, and put that camera down.
+Breathe in the location, hear the sounds, look for any peculiarities, meditate on the surroundings, and if you want to document it, then write it down.
 I only reserve 10% of my time for photography that too at the end.

 Follow Varun on Instagram https://www.instagram.com/windsoftravel_com/